sonnyit/java/_others/thrift.md

     3: list<string> interests
 }
 ```

+Some of the protocols available for majority of the Thrift-supported languages are:

+* binary: Fairly simple binary encoding -- the length and type of a field are encoded as bytes followed by the actual value of the field.
+* compact: Described in THRIFT-110
+* json

 The BinaryProtocol encoding is very straightforward, but also fairly wasteful (it takes 59 bytes to encode our example record):